-Drone flights enable studying any aggregations of waste/informal dumps that are on the banks of the waterways within fifty meters of its bank on either side.
+Drone flights enable studying any aggregations of waste/informal dumps that are on the banks of the waterways within fifty metres of its bank on either side.
 Such data is presented as three-dimensional imagery of waste aggregations, further assisting the study team to estimate rough waste volumes.

 Drone flights consistently track and record spatial data relating to their own trips and correspond the GIS data with a set of other socio-political and economic indicators, to ease further analysis.
-This includes:
+This includes

 OMDTZ combined drone flights and the existing spatial data to conduct a rapid desktop analysis of planned residential and commercial zoning and transport economics as they relate to solid waste management services.
 Specifically, the spatial analysis allowed the team to quickly present: